 1. Incomplete information is one of the two main reasons 50% of all large claims from businesses are disputed.
 Indeed, you have a statutory duty, under the terms of the Insurance Act 2015, to reveal everything that you know or ought to know.

 2. If you do not provide complete and accurate information, this raises the possibility that the insurer or underwriter will not deal with any subsequent claim completely or, in extreme failures, the entire claim may be turned down and the contract voided from its inception.

-3. Also, this form is something that cannot be rushed nor can it be passed to a junior member of staff.
+3. Also, these forms are something that cannot be rushed nor can they be passed to a junior member of staff.
 Indeed the law takes the matter sufficiently seriously that it demands senior management complete the form in collaboration with other senior management or specialist staff who have knowledge of particular areas of the business.